Climate change science resources

 - investing in the science

-- looking at how Queensland’s climate has already changed and is projected to continue changing
+- looking at how our climate has already changed and is projected to continue changing

-- measuring how Queensland is contributing to global greenhouse gas emissions and how this can be minimised
+- measuring how we are contributing to global greenhouse gas emissions and how this can be minimised

 - developing tools that help communities and businesses make good decisions on how to reduce their impact and improve their resilience.